GeorgesCoding/Chess/README.md

 - Used a low-level module, PyGame because chess doesn't require much processing, so a simple module was sufficient
 - Also allowed me to learn some basic skills in front-end development
 - Only runnable on a desktop, preferably through an IDE
-- Functional programming is used as opposed to OOP as I require functions to perform various checks and computations.
+- Functional programming is used instead of OOP as I require functions to perform various checks and computations.
-  - Even if OOP was used, these functions must exist to perform checks
+  - May separate some aspects of the game into classes where appropriate (thinking about the board and other surfaces)
+  - After creating a random moving bot, might experiment by transforming more components into classes (pieces, etc)
   - I go around not using attributes from OOP by changing the values of certain pieces to dictate their states (see [Game Structure)](https://github.com/GeorgesCoding/Chess?tab=readme-ov-file#game-structure)
   - The focus of this project is to gain basic Python skills and create a chess AI
   - Using OOP would've made the structure of the code more complicated and taken away from the main purpose